-We are pleased to announce that we are now accepting applications for the 2018 Analytical Paleobiology Summer Course.
-To apply for course admission and also to learn more about the course and application process, please visit our website at www.analytical.palaeobiology.de.
+We are pleased to announce that we are now accepting applications for the 2018 Analytical Paleobiology Workshop.
+To apply for workshop admission and also to learn more about the workshop and application process, please visit our website at www.analytical.palaeobiology.de.

-This 4-week course, sponsored by the NSF, the Paleontological Society, and the EarthRates RCN NSF initiative is designed to introduce graduate students to a range of analytical methods that are foundational to or at the cutting edge of paleobiological research.
+This 4-week workshop, sponsored by the NSF, the Paleontological Society, the EarthRates RCN NSF initiative and the Society of Vertebrate Paleontology (SVP), is designed to introduce graduate students to a range of analytical methods that are foundational to or at the cutting edge of paleobiological research.
 The topics, taught sequentially by rotating expert instructors, will include probability theory, maximum likelihood and Bayesian methods, resampling techniques, correlation and regression, multivariate ordinations and tests, methods of measuring biodiversity, morphometrics, phylogenetic methods, spatial and time-series analyses and other related topics.
-The course will also provide practical hands-on training in statistical programming and data visualization in R.
+The workshop will also provide practical hands-on training in statistical programming and data visualization in R.

-The 2018 edition of the course will be hosted at the University of Florida (Gainesville, FL, USA) from THURSDAY JULY 19 thru WEDNESDAY AUGUST 15, 2018.
+The 2018 edition of the workshop will be hosted at the University of Florida (Gainesville, FL, USA) from THURSDAY JULY 19 thru WEDNESDAY AUGUST 15, 2018.

 To submit your application, please visit www.analytical.palaeobiology.de.
 Applications and recommendation letters are due on April 1, 2018.
 Admission decisions will be made before the end of April 2018.

-If you have questions about the course or the application process, please email Michal Kowalewski at email@example.com.
+If you have questions about the workshop or the application process, please email Michal Kowalewski at email@example.com.

-The Initial Organizing Committee of the Analytical Paleobiology Short Course
+The Initial Organizing Committee of the Analytical Paleobiology Workshop